 Google implements SAML 2.0 HTTP POST binding.
 This binding specifies how authentication information is exchanged between the SAML IdP and SAML service provider.
 The following diagram illustrates an example of how this process works when you use SSO to access the Google Cloud console.

-- You point your browser to the console (or any other Google resource that requires authentication).
+- You point your browser to the Google Cloud console (or any other Google resource that requires authentication).

-- Because you are not yet authenticated, the console redirects your browser to Google Sign-In.
+- Because you are not yet authenticated, the Google Cloud console redirects your browser to Google Sign-In.

 - Google Sign-In returns a Sign-In page, prompting you to enter your email address.